 - Vehicle security and theft prevention

-A proper tracking system offers optimal and constant tracking of the entire company fleet while keeping your data safe.
+A proper vehicle GPS tracking system offers optimal and constant tracking of the entire company fleet while keeping your data safe.
 The software behind such a system displays the locations and movement data of all vehicles equipped with GPS transmitters.
 In this way, for example, the vehicle fleet can be optimised and car sharing services can offer their customers better service.
 Location systems also open up a wide range of options in terms of safety, such as stolen vehicles being tracked down and returned.

 - Vehicles parked in underground car parks are sometimes not able to be recorded